Linuxfabrik/uptimerobot/README.md

 * prefix: a string
 * state: 'present' (default) or 'absent'

-This example results in two monitors to be created or updated:
+This example results in three monitors to be created or updated:

 ```
 monitors: